MakoPhil/MakoBlog/README.md

 ## Philosophy
 ### Simplicity
 It's a blog, not a CMS.
+A Minimum Viable Product (MVP) approach will ensure that it works with *just enough* to get running, with more flashy features added over time.
 Will have support for core blogging functionality including RSS, an externally accessible API, and customisable user profiles.
 With that said...

 ### Extensibility
 Additional features should be easy to add, allowing administrators to customise their blog as they see fit.